Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Preliminaries

 We can show that $\mathbb{D}^{p,2}(\mathcal H)\subset {\rm Dom}(\delta^p)$.

-We conclude this paragraph with the following two useful results.
-The first one is a straightforward consequence of the Hardy-Littlewood-Sobolev inequality (see \cite[Theorem 6]{beckner}), whereas the second one corresponds to \cite[inequality (1.47)]{nualart2006malliavin}. \begin{proposition} \begin{enumerate} \item Fix an integer $k\geq 1$.
-There exists $M>0$ such that, for all $u\in L^2(\Omega,L^2([0,T]^k,\lambda))$,
+The following two results will be also useful.
+The first one is a straightforward consequence of the Hardy-Littlewood-Sobolev inequality (see \cite[Theorem 6]{beckner}), whereas the second one corresponds to \cite[Proposition 1.3.1]{nualart2006malliavin}. \begin{proposition} \begin{enumerate} \item Fix an integer $k\geq 1$.
+There exists $M>0$ such that, for all $u\in L^2(\Omega,L^2([0,T]^k))$,

-\item For all $u\in \mathbb{D}^{1,2}(\mathcal H)$ and $j\in\{1,\ldots,d\}$, we have
+\item For all $u,v\in \mathbb{D}^{1,2}(\mathcal H)$ and $j\in\{1,\ldots,d\}$, we have

 \end{enumerate} \end{proposition}